RobinHYuan/Baccarat-Engine/README.md

 # CPEN311 LAB1

 ### Introduction:
-In this lab, I will be using System Verilog to design a simple Baccarat Engine on a DE1-Soc Board via implementing a simple datapath and a finite state emachine.
+In this lab, I will be using System Verilog to design a simple Baccarat Engine on a DE1-Soc Board via implementing a simple datapath and a finite state machine.

 ### Important Files:
 * **dealcard.sv** &nbsp; &nbsp;  &nbsp;  &nbsp;&nbsp; and **tb_dealcard.sv**